Suppression of scattering in quantum confined 2D-helical Dirac systems

-In this work, more specifically, we investigate the properties of disordered topological insulator nanowires with $\ell/W > 1$ where $W$ is the perimeter of the nanowire.
+In the model considered here, we investigate the properties of disordered topological insulator nanowires with $\ell/W > 1$ where $W$ is the perimeter of the nanowire.
 We consider the case of a perfect interface with metallic electrodes and we focus on the high-Fermi-energy regime ($\varepsilon \gg \Delta$ with $\Delta=hv/W$ and $v$ the Fermi velocity) in the presence of a magnetic field parallel to the nanowire axis.
 Starting from an approximate analytical derivation of the transmission of transverse modes, we calculate the transport properties at any energy and magnetic flux, including quantum corrections induced by intermode scattering.
-Comparison with a numerical simulation validate our analytical approach and an excellent agreement is found at high energy as long as $\ell/W > 1$.
+The comparison to numerical simulations validate our analytical approach and an excellent agreement is found at high energy as long as $\ell/W > 1$.
 In this regime, the energy and disorder strength dependence of the conductance and shot noise reveal the ballistic nature of the transport.
-Finally, we generalize our study to the case where a magnetic flux is thread through the cross section of the nanowire, leading to Aharonov-Bohm oscillations of the conductance.
+Furthemore, we evidence the damped oscillatory behavior in the energy dependence of Aharonov-Bohm oscillations away from the Dirac point and phase shifts.
+We show that it is related to quantum confinement only, in good quantitative agreement with experimental results \cite{Hong2014,Cho2015,Jauregui2016}.